Nicc12/Nicc12/README.md

 ## Hi there 👋

+I am Nicholas, I studyed economics and statistics and currently work on empirical analysis and data science projects.

+My latest project is an Empirical Analysis involving Mental Health and Public Policy.

+I prefer using Python, but R-Studio is an old friend.

+To reach me connect with me on linkeden or via email (Nicholaschavez54.72@gmail.com)

 <!--
 **Nicc12/Nicc12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.